Find Affordable College Courses

 University of Arizona Journalism Master’s Program

-Of the 11 students who graduated with a master’s in journalism from University of Arizona in 2021, 36% were men and 64% were women.
-Nationwide, master's degree programs only see 31% men graduate in journalism each year.
-University of Arizona does a better job at serving the male population as it supports 5% more men than average.
+For the most recent academic year available, 43% of journalism master's degrees went to men and 57% went to women.
+Nationwide, master's degree programs only see 35% men graduate in journalism each year.
+University of Arizona does a better job at serving the male population as it supports 7% more men than average.

 undefined